oguzkaansari/BlogApp/README.md

 # Java Sql Servlet Web Application - Blog

-This web application is designed for a News Blog application that runs in the web.
+This web application is designed as a News Blog application with Admin tools.

 ## Languages Used